-Why Windows was unable to complete the format?
+- 3 Conclusion: Windows was unable to complete the format

 There could be multiple reasons why Windows is showing this annoying message.
-The most common reasons are –
+The most common four reasons are as follows –

-If the removable media you are trying to format has write-protection enabled, then it explicitly prevents Windows from formatting the disk.
+If the external hard drive / SD Card you are trying to format is ‘Write protected,’ then it explicitly prevents Windows from formatting the disk.

 3. Damaged sectors